 The cost of a traditional college degree is one of the biggest contributors to both personal debt and Family stress.
-Even worse, many of those with traditional degrees are not working in their degree fields because of a lack of openings and they’re preferred fields or a change of priorities and focus.
+Even worse, many of those with traditional degrees are not working in their degree fields because of a lack of openings and their preferred fields or a change of priorities and focus.
 But you can always find jobs that require short courses, leading to simple high paying jobs.
 All you need are short IT courses that pay well.

 But, many people doubt that it’s possible to get a high paying job with little postsecondary education.
 The good news, however, is that the short answer is yes.